revsys/django-health-check/docs/contrib.rst

 to be executed in sometime the future i.e. that the worker process is alive and processing tasks all the time.

+`health_check.contrib.celery_beat` allows you monitoring celery beat process using the Scheduler backend specified by `HEALTHCHECK_CELERY_SCHEDULER`.
+This check inspects if there is any entry expired or not.

 You may also use both of them.
 To use these checks add them to `INSTALLED_APPS` in your Django settings module.